rrazcueta/moonveil/docs/players/00-intro.md

 ## Who is this for?

-MOONVEIL is a tabletop dungeon crawler where you explore the ruins of the broken moon, face all kinds of danger, and use your Pocket dice to twist luck in your favor.
+MOONVEIL is a tabletop dungeon crawler for risk takers.

-What makes MOONVEIL stand out:

-- 2d6, classless, combat focus, gamified dungeon crawling resource management
+Some unique aspects

+- Dice manipulation
+- Ability endurance
+- Skill drafting

+Other design philosophies

-- Pocket Push Rolls
+- 2d6
+- Classless, deadly
+- Collaborative narrative

-- Inspired by
+Inspired by

-  - Dungeon Meshi, Wizardry
-  - ICRPG, Shadowdark, FIST, Mörk Borg, 2400, FIST
+- ICRPG, Shadowdark, FIST, Mörk Borg, 2400, Dungeon World, Cairn, DURF
+- Dungeon Meshi, Wizardry, Tactics Ogre
 - Magic the Gathering
-- Combat Focused